 Jukki Cot Bumper / Protector – more information

 The bumper available in the Jukki store is made of 100% high quality, soft cotton.
 The quality of our workmanship also meets the highest requirements.
 This is not factory production or mass production.
 This ensures care for every, even the smallest detail and guarantees safety of use.
 From the outside, the protector is a soft and delicate, inside it hides a flexible polyester non-woven fabric that is an ecological filling.
 The materials used to ensure an adequate level of air circulation.
 Thanks to this, the baby breathes and feels comfortably surrounded by a soft protector.
 Importantly, the straps used to secure the protector to the cot provide a stable and secure attachment.
 The Jukki cot protector uses 8 pieces of straps, 25 cm each.
-The product is not only aesthetically made, but it also has Oeko-Tex Standard 100 certification.

 For safety – once again about safety

 Protectors perform an essential function – they protect the Toddler from injuries that he can get in a cot.
 This guarantees the safety of the baby and the parents’ peace.
 You can leave your child in the room without fear, because lying in the cot will not hurt yourself.
 But are you sure?
 Here again, enters the arguments of the opponents of the product.
 Malcontents refer to statistics from the United States about death in a cot by protectors.
 There are opinions in the forums that in Chicago the use of bed covers was banned; that the protector can cause SIDS (Sudden Infant Death Syndrome).